 - Outcome expectancy, or whether or not you expect to succeed and are willing to take responsibility for creating that success

 - Social supports, or your network and ability to get help

 - Work history, or your feeling that you have performed well in previous work contexts, paid or unpaid

 - Job maintenance, or having the skills to keep work once found

-Understanding the particular stresses or challenges one faces:
+Understanding the particular stresses or challenges you face:

-- Personal challenges, which clients can address themselves
+- Personal challenges, which you can usually address yourself

-- Environmental challenges, which clients can manage with help
+- Environmental challenges, which you can manage with help

 - Systemic challenges, which have to be addressed on a community basis